mk01/btrfs-auto-snapshot/README.md

 btrfs-auto-snapshot
 ===================

 btrfs-auto-snapshot targets to provide functionality like zfs-auto-snapshot.
+It should be sh runnable posix script.

 Unfortunatelly btrfs concept of snapshots beeing only another subvolumes is bringing a bit chaos and a need to think-twice of a concept: how to organize, name and work with btrfs filesystem.